 We saw cleaning schedules for the premises.
 The practice was clean when we inspected and patients confirmed this was usual.

 Equipment and medicines

 We saw servicing documentation for the equipment used.
 Staff carried out checks in line with the manufacturers' recommendations.

-The practice had suitable systems for prescribing medicines.
+The practice had suitable systems for prescribing, dispensing and storing medicines.